 Shares and gold are seen to be the best ways to protect yourself against inflation.
 Corporate revenues and profits should be largely linked to inflation.
 Gold is a finite resource so the more expensive general things that use gold become, the more expensive gold will also become.

 Fixed income (term deposits, cash and bonds) typically pays you a fixed return.
 If there is a spike in inflation, the return does not change.

-If you're worried about your KiwiSaver, kōura's digital advice tool ensures that your portfolio is carefully constructed and is well-balanced to meet your financial goals and covers your risks.
+If you're worried about your KiwiSaver account, kōura's digital advice tool ensures that your portfolio is carefully constructed and is well-balanced to meet your financial goals and covers your risks.